Arham43-ops/ResumeIQ/README.md

 ## 📋 Overview

-Smart AI Resume Analyzer is a powerful AI-driven platform that helps job seekers optimize their resumes for maximum impact.
+ResumeIQ is a powerful AI-driven platform that helps job seekers optimize their resumes for maximum impact.
 Built with cutting-edge AI technology, it provides comprehensive resume analysis, ATS compatibility scoring, and professional resume building capabilities.

 ## ✨ Features